 Depending on your specific circumstances, we will look to dismiss or minimize the probation violation itself, or alternatively to minimize the additional jail time or other penalties you are facing.

-At Luftman, Heck & Associates, we can help you confront the Ohio criminal justice system from your arrest through to your trial.
+At Luftman, Heck & Associates, we can help you confront the Columbus OH court system from your arrest through to your trial.
 By advocating for your rights and thinking strategically about your case defense, we will maximize your chances of obtaining a positive case result.
-If you’ve been charged with OVI, call us today at for a free and confidential consultation of your case.
+If you’ve been charged with OVI, call us today at (614) 500-3836 for a free and confidential consultation of your case.

 Need an Experienced Columbus OVI Attorney to Fight your DUI Charges While on Probation?
 Contact Us.